 (c) in accordance with the requirements set out in regulations 24ZI to 24ZL.

-(3) The off-road activity may be carried out in an area in respect of which a ban is in force under regulation 24C if the off-road activity is carried out as part of urgent works on infrastructure used in the provision of an essential service.
+(3) The off-road activity may be carried out in an area in respect of which a ban is in force under regulation 24C if the off-road activity is carried out as part of urgent works in relation to the provision or restoration of an essential service.

 [Regulation 24ZH inserted: Gazette 5 Nov 2019 p.
-3894.]
+3894; amended: SL 2021/10 r.
+17.]

 24ZI.
 Times when off-road activity not permitted